heroes-coding/Heroes-Report/src/md/features.md

 The Wheel of Death and Wheel of Murder present data that would otherwise take 24 graphs to represent (1 graph for a breakdown of each player's murders or deaths of or by players of the other team, plus two for each team).
 Currently, it is only enabled to work in Chrome / Chrome based browsers, as it is otherwise either too slow (mobile) or buggy (Firefox).

 Contrary to other sites' presentation of the data, there is nothing in the replay files that show who is credited with a kill - the event has the players who participated in a takedown listed in their 'slot' in the replay files' order.
-I am pretty sure HOTSLogs and other sites assume the the first listed player is the killer, but the players are always listed in their slot order.
+I am pretty sure HOTSLogs and other sites assume the first listed player is the killer, but the players are always listed in their slot order.

+## <a name="graphs">The Stat Graphs</a>
+The stat graphs from player aggregate statistics use exponential smoothing of the data, which results in a lagging indicator.

 ## <a name="front">The Front End</a>